Homesteading Family Logo

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

 When you grow a garden and preserve the bulk of your own food, you don’t meal plan exactly like a family who is going to the grocery store for all their groceries.
-There are some strategies to implement when eating with the seasons and meal planning on the homestead.
+There are some strategies to implement when eating seasonally and meal planning on the homestead.
+When done correctly, seasonal eating can save a lot of time, energy and money!

 A woman in the kitchen with bowls of soup on the counter.

 When you’re talking about meal planning on the homestead, this doesn’t just cover dinner.
 Here at Riverbend we work from home, we homeschool our children, and we run a productive homestead.
-So we’re in need of three square meals a day that will nourish our bodies and give us the energy to accomplish all the day’s chores.
+So we’re in need of three square meals a day that will nourish our bodies and give us the energy to accomplish all of our daily chores.
+It’s one of the reasons why we believe a healthy breakfast is so important.

 Before making a meal plan, especially if you’re wanting to eat seasonally, you should always start by asking yourself three questions…